vision-zjweu/compv.github.io/docs/hw3.md

 2. *(3 points)* {{ report }} <span class="report">Put a copy of both book covers in your report.</span>

-3. One of these images doesn't have perfectly straight lines. {{ report }} <span class="report">Write in your report</span> why you think the lines might be slightly crooked despite the book cover being roughly a plane.
+3. *(5 points)* One of these images doesn't have perfectly straight lines. {{ report }} <span class="report">Write in your report</span> why you think the lines might be slightly crooked despite the book cover being roughly a plane.
 You should write about 3 sentences.

 4. (Suggestion/optional) Before you proceed, see if you can make another function that does the operation in the reverse: it should map the corners of `synthetic` cover to `sceneImage` assuming the same relationship between the corners of synthetic and the listed corners in the scene.
 In other words, if you were to doodle on the cover of one of the books, and send it back into the scene, it should look as if it's viewed from an angle.
 Pixels that do not have a corresponding source should be set to $$0$$.
 What happens if synthetic contains only ones?